citiesapps/DateTimePicker/README.md

 ### Updating submodules after changes to the submodule repo were made
-To pull the newest changes from submodules master including submodule's submodules **Note:** When using this method to update the submodule, the cheched-out state will be **DETACHED-HEAD**.
+To pull the newest changes from submodules master including submodule's submodules

+**IMPORTANT:** When using this method to update the submodule, the cheched-out state will be **DETACHED-HEAD**.
 So any local changes will be overwritten when using the command again.
 Make sure to check out a branch when doing changes locally.

     git submodule update --recursive --remote